Hong Kong's Journey from Corruption to Clean Government

 - Senior officials must declare assets and business interests

-- Annual checks and cross-verification
+- Annual checks and cross-verification9

 d) Whistleblower Protection